elycruz/gulpw/README.md

 ## Basic Idea
 So the idea is as follows:
     We have a `bundles` directory (could be named anything via the `bundle.wrangler.config.*` file).
-That directory should contain "bundle-configuration" files which are used within "task proxies" to run a task via the command line;  E.g., `$ gulpw build:global deploy:global deploy:other-bundle`.
+That directory should contain "bundle-configuration" files which are used by "task adapters" to run a task via the command line;  E.g., `$ gulpw build:global deploy:global deploy:other-bundle`.
- The configuration files will then hold the user's configurations in the *.yaml, *.json, or *.js format.
+The bundle files will then hold the user's configurations in the *.yaml, *.json, or *.js format.

 ## Quick Nav
 - [Install](#install)